Press Q & A

 Q: What was the state of the Charles before organizations like the CUB and CRWA stepped in?

 A: The Charles was once one of the most polluted rivers in the United States.
 Until the 1990s, it was riddled with untreated sewage, toxic bacteria and trash.
-The federal government and local organizations made strides in the mid 1990s to clean up the riverbank and esplanade, but their efforts left a disproportionate amount of floating trash remaining on the River’s surface.
+The federal government and local organizations made strides in the mid 1990s to clean up the riverbank and Esplanade, but their efforts left a disproportionate amount of floating trash remaining on the River’s surface.
+Removing this floating trash is the mission of the Charles River Clean Up Boat.